Did you ever think about where the ideas for Pokémon could be coming from? Discover these six examples proving that in the 16th century Hieronymus...

-Just to mention the story of Bohlmann – between 1977 and 2006, he damaged over 50 paintings worth more than 270 million Deutsche Marks (about 138 million euro).
-Among his victims are Golden Fish by Paul Klee, Martin Luther and his wife Katharina von Bora by Lucas Cranach the Elder, Archduke Albrecht by Rubens, Rembrandt’s Jacob blessing Joseph’s second son, 1656, a self-portrait by Rembrandt and Willem Drost’s Noli me tangere.
+Just to mention the story of Bohlmann, between 1977 and 2006, he damaged over 50 masterpieces worth more than 270 million Deutsche Marks (about 138 million euro).
+Among his victims were Golden Fish by Paul Klee, Martin Luther and his wife Katharina von Bora by Lucas Cranach the Elder, Archduke Albrecht by Rubens, Rembrandt’s Jacob blessing Joseph’s second son, 1656, a self-portrait by Rembrandt and Willem Drost’s Noli me tangere.
 But his story needs another article.

-In April 1974, a handicapped woman, upset by the museum’s policy for the disabled, sprayed red paint at the painting while it was on display at the Tokyo National Museum.
+In April 1974, a disabled woman, upset by the museum’s policy for the disabled, sprayed red paint at the painting while it was on display at the Tokyo National Museum.
 On 2 August 2009, a Russian woman, distraught over being denied French citizenship, threw a terracotta mug or teacup, purchased at the museum, at the painting in the Louvre; the vessel shattered against the glass enclosure.
 In both cases, the painting was undamaged.
 The use of bulletproof glass has shielded the Mona Lisa from more recent attacks.

 Rembrandt’s Night Watch was vandalized on several occasions.
 On 13 January 1911, an unemployed navy cook tried to cut it with a knife, but could not cut through the thick varnish on the painting.
-In 1975, William de Rijk, an unemployed school teacher, cut dozens of zigzag lines in the painting with a knife before he was wrestled by the guards.
+In 1975, William de Rijk, an unemployed school teacher, cut dozens of zigzagged lines in the painting with a knife before he was wrestled away by the guards.
 The day before, de Rijk had been turned away from the museum because he arrived after closing time.
-After the event, he was identified with a mental disorder; he was sent to a psychiatric hospital and committed suicide there on 21 April 1976.
+After the event, he was diagnosed with a mental disorder; he was sent to a psychiatric hospital and committed suicide there on 21 April 1976.
 It took six months to restore the painting, and traces of the cuts still remain.
 In 1990, a man threw acid on the painting.
 The guards managed to quickly dilute it with water so that it penetrated only the varnish layer, and the painting was restored again.

 In 1974, Tony Shafrazi (who is the owner of the Shafrazi Art Gallery in New York and deals artwork by artists such as Francis Bacon, Keith Haring, and David LaChapelle) wrote “KILL LIES ALL” with red spray paint over the work Guernica by Pablo Picasso.
 Shafrazi was ostensibly protesting Richard Nixon’s pardon of William Calley for the latter’s actions during the My Lai massacre.
-The paint was LUCKILY removed with relative ease from the varnished surface.
+Luckily, the paint was removed with relative ease from the varnished surface.

-In 1997, Alexander Brener, is a Russian-Jewish performance artist, and a self-described political activist painted a green dollar sign on Kazimir Malevich‘s painting The White Cross The painting was restored and Brener was sentenced to 5 months in prison.
+In 1997, Alexander Brener, is a Russian-Jewish performance artist, and a self-described political activist painted a green dollar sign on Kazimir Malevich‘s painting The White Cross.
+The painting was restored and Brener was sentenced to 5 months in prison.
 During the court case, he said in his defense:

 While hanging in London’s National Gallery, this large charcoal drawing created around 1500 by Leonardo da Vinci became a gunshot victim when Robert Cambridge peppered the work with a shotgun he’d hidden under his coat.
 Though he fired from about seven feet away, the pellets themselves didn’t damage the work.
 Rather, it was shards from a section of protective laminated glass pulverized by the blast.
 The result tore a six-inch diameter hole into a part of the drawing containing the Virgin Mary’s robe.
 In 1988, The New York Times reported that the restoration involved “an elaborate process in which dozens of tiny fragments of paper were glued back together, one by one.”
 Cambridge, meanwhile, was confined to an institution for the criminally ill after telling police he’d been motivated by his disgust with the policies of then-Prime Minister Margaret Thatcher.

 A rather unusual case, which might not qualify as vandalism, occurred in 1908.
 An exhibition was set up for May of that year with paintings by Claude Monet, which had already been praised by critics and were estimated at $100,000 (1908 prices).
-Despite this, Monet decided that he was not satisfied with his work and in a sudden move destroyed all the paintings with a knife and a paint brush.
+Despite this, Monet decided that he was not satisfied with his work and in a sudden move destroyed all the paintings with a knife and a paintbrush.
 Ethics discussions broke out: Should an artist have the right to destroy his own work?
-At least one expert thought so and praised him for being a true artist rather than a manufacturer, telling the New York Times, “It is a pity, perhaps, that some other painters do not do the same.”
+At least one expert thought so and praised him for being a true artist rather than a manufacturer, telling The New York Times, “It is a pity, perhaps, that some other painters do not do the same.”

-Another weird story: this famous painting, well known in Poland showing crazed naked woman riding a wild horse caused a big controversy and a scandal in Warsaw art salons in its time (1894).
-The exhibition lasted only 36 days because Podkowinski brought a knife on the 37th day and tried to destroy his work, especially damaging the figure of the woman.
+Another weird story: this famous painting, well known in Poland showing a crazed naked woman riding a wild horse caused a big controversy and a scandal in Warsaw art salons in its time (1894).
+The exhibition lasted only 36 days because the artist Podkowinski brought a knife on the 37th day and tried to destroy his work, especially damaging the figure of the woman.
 The cause of his behavior had not been completely clarified.
-When Podkowinski painted it he was already in the last stages of tuberculosis, he died one year later in the age of 29.
+When Podkowinski painted it he was already in the last stages of tuberculosis, he died one year later at the age of 29.